bcm-uga/Loter/README.md

-# loter
+# Loter

-Loter is a package for haplotype phasing and local ancestry inference.
+Loter is a Python package for haplotype phasing and local ancestry inference.

 # Installation